Glimpse of Hoskote lake

 Data source and Acknowledgements:

-The above narrative is based mostly on the colour coded regions that are favourable for birds, bees, microbes and soil in general.
+The narrative on the soil health is based mostly on the colour coded regions that are favourable for birds, bees, microbes and soil in general.
 But we had also seen certain patches do not have colour coded, they are either covered with water or concrete.

-Water is good but with the increase in the concrete around the lake is one of the primary reason for many birds to not opt this place for breeding and raising their young ones over these years.
-An increase in cement, steel and paint not only indicates decrease in the vegetation but it also means the probability of an increase in the temperature of air in this area is high.
-There are potential side effects such as when the air temperature increases around wetland area, the water body will absorb more heat and will evaporate more than what it normally does.
+Water is good but with the increase in the concrete around the lake gives an impression to many birds that it is not the right place as of now for breeding and raising their young ones.
+An increase in cement, steel and paint not only indicates there is a decrease in the vegetation but it also means the probability of an increase in the temperature of air in this area is high.
+There are potential side effects such as when there is an increase in the air temperature around wetland area, the major consequence is that the water body will absorb more heat and will evaporate more than what it normally does.
 Which is not good.

 With the rise in the heat, people may die due to heat related cardiovascular diseases.
 There is one more aspect which will cause problem with this phenomena, which is the possibility of Heat Shock Proteins (HSPs) getting affected because of this increase in the temperature.
 I could not find any study as such which directly links affecting HSPs due to the heat generated in the Urban Heat Island, a phenomenon where an area in the urban experiences warmer than its rural parts.
 Now, Hoskote lake is in the rural side of Bengaluru hence the affects may not be visible as of now but if the concrete continues to occupy more space especially towards the lake then there is definitely a reason to concern.
 Starting with an unsettling sight of decrease in the number of birds that migrate and the ones to who stay permanently will face shortage in the food, a severe shortage of a place to take shelter, breed and raise young ones, there will be shortage of fish in the lake which are also a bread winner for the local fishermen.
 I am assuming there could be other side effects that may arise.
 Do not forget the Heat shock proteins which play a critical role in promoting tumor progression.